 Solo masturbation is a separating and selfish activity, both of which are two of the four marriage killers I write about in my blog.
 If you are not communicating with your wife and keeping your masturbation habit secret from your wife, then you’ve added a third marriage killer to your relationship.

-I’m sorry to be so painfully frank with you Anon56, but because of your plan of action to remedy the situation, your masturbation is creating a sexual addiction in you, just in the same manner as a porn addict would.
-This is true even though there is no porn involved.
-In some sense, there is porn involved, since you are visualizing a fantasy version of your wife who wants to have sex with you while you masturbate.
+I’m sorry to be so painfully frank with you Anon56, but because of your plan of action to remedy the situation, your masturbation is creating a sexual addiction in you, just in the same manner as a profane erotica addict would.
+This is true even though there is no profane erotica involved.
+In some sense, there is profane erotica involved, since you are visualizing a fantasy version of your wife who wants to have sex with you while you masturbate.

 I know that you have seen bishops and therapists already, but I must suggest seeing an LDS Marriage and Family counselor (preferably with your wife) to help you reprogram your sex life.
-If your only option at this point is to either masturbate or not have sex at all, you don’t have a marriage, and your marriage is not likely to last.
-You are in a sexless marriage, which will not build you an eternal relationship.
+If your only option at this point is to either masturbate or not have sex at all, you don’t have a marriage, you're roommates.
+In addition, your marriage is not likely to last.
+You are in a sexless marriage, which will not build you a relationship that will want to be together for eternity.
 You can reference my blog to the condition of sexless marriage here:

 May I suggest focusing on your relationship with your wife.
 You’re going crazy not because of a lack of sex, but because of a lack of intimacy with your wife.
 To use a metaphor, you’re emotionally thirsty, but you are trying to slake that thirst by eating more food (orgasm through masturbation).